boturnbow/squashtown/index.md

 ### Tailings Tea / On the Rocks

 - Ice (or substitute fresh-blasted ore for that original Four Georgian's flavor)
-- And don't be stingy with the Mucker's Milk
+- Let flow the Mucker's Milk

 ### Fire in the Hole!

 - Hot coffee or cocoa
-- Generous glug, glug, glug of Mucker's Milk
+- Glug, glug, glug that Mucker's Milk

 ### Sluice Juice

 - Ice
 - Root beer
-- Dose with that mmmmm mmmm Mucker's Milk
+- Dose with mmmmm mmmm Mucker's Milk

 ## The Squashtown Toast